Seminole County Courts COVID-19 procedures

 Criminal Justice Center-Circuit and County

-- A plea for an in-custody defendant may be conducted via videoconferencing at the jail and the courtroom.
+- A plea for an in-custody defendant only will be treated like a bond hearing and may be conducted via videoconferencing at the jail and the courtroom.
 Please have all felony plea forms signed by the time of the plea to present to the judge.

-- Beginning June 3, 2020, traffic hearings for represented individuals may be conducted by videoconferencing in Courtroom 1A.
+- Traffic hearings for represented individuals may be conducted by videoconferencing in Courtroom 1A.
 Each agency will have designated days and times for its traffic hearings.
 Attorneys are responsible for having the client attend by video.
-Each attorney may contact the court to determine how to proceed by video-conference.
-Beginning July 6, 2020, all other traffic hearings may move forward remotely.
-All defendants must provide an email address to appear remotely.
-You must contact the court as to how to proceed.
+Each attorney may contact the court to determine how to proceed by videoconference.

-- All out of custody pros se defendants’ appearances for all criminal VOP arraignments, docket reviews, calendar calls and felony arraignments may move forward with social distancing after June 10, 2020, or until further order of the court.
+- All out of custody defendants’ appearances for all criminal VOP arraignments, docket reviews, calendar calls and felony arraignments are to be continued until after August 15, 2020, or until further order of the court.

-- Any docket soundings and pre-trial conferences for any out of custody of defendant after June 1, 2020 and before July 17, 2020, may move forward for all defendants represented by counsel remotely by videoconferencing.
+- Any docket soundings and pre-trial conferences for any out of custody of defendant before August 15, 2020, may move forward for all defendants represented by counsel remotely by videoconferencing.
 All defendant’s appearance will be waived at that time.
 The attorneys will be responsible for informing their client of what occurs and any future court date.
 The attorneys will be required to exercise social distancing and appropriate safeguards.
 The attorneys are to contact the court to determine how docket sounding or pretrial conferences will move forward.
 All in-custody docket soundings will proceed via videoconferencing at the jail and Courtroom 1B or 5D.
 Please review the Clerk’s website for your date.
 Contact the judicial assistant or review the judge’s website for any further assistance.

-- Adult drug court will be conducted via videoconferencing.
+- Adult drug court, Veteran’s Court and Mental health court will be conducted via videoconferencing.
 All attorneys for any problem-solving court client should contact the case manager or the court to determine how to proceed.

 Juvenile Justice Center -Juvenile /Probate

-- Beginning June 1, 2020, small claims pretrial conferences may move forward by videoconferencing.
+- Small claims pretrial conferences may move forward remotely by videoconferencing or phone.
+Otherwise, they shall be continued to after August 15, 2020.
 The parties may contact the judicial assistant as to how to proceed.